 The following should never be offered to your pet:

 Again, some foods are fine.
-A little mashed potato, sweet potatoes (especially if they are unsweetened with marshmallows and brown sugar), green beans, and other traditionally healthy nibbles
+A little mashed potato, sweet potatoes (especially if they are unsweetened without marshmallows or brown sugar), green beans, and other traditionally healthy nibbles

 The post-feast and kitchen clean-up trash is one of the biggest threats to your pets on this food-filled holiday.
-Hopefully, the kitchen trash was already taken out prior to sitting down and you don’t find your kitchen floor littered with food scraps and refuse.
+Don’t leave the kitchen trash unattended, or you might find your kitchen floor littered with food scraps and refuse.